jimmylim0823/IMC-Prosperity-2/README.md

 - We have `Strategy` class which is the base class for each product.
 Product configuration, order book features and variables related to our orders (submission, expected position, sum of buys and sells) is defined as instance variable of the class, and will be defined for each product.
 - `MarketMaking` class inherits `Strategy` with its instance variables and extra strategy configurations.
 We have `scratch_under_valued`, `stop_loss`, `market_make` method that implements the general market making logic above.
 Then `aggregate_orders` method calls all 3 order-generating methods and returns list of orders, which will be the input for `results[product]` in the `run` method of `Trader` class submitting the orders to the Prosperity system.
 Orders for `AMETHYSTS` is generaged by `MarketMaking` class in the `run` method.
 - `LinearRegressionMM` inherits `MarketMaking` with its instance variables and extra rolling regression configurations.
 The only extra method is `predict_price` which performs a linear regrssion and prediction with data that is stored externally in class variable of `Trader` class, while the rolling part is implemented by queuing up to max rolling size while storing the data.
 Orders for `STARFRUIT` is generaged by `LinearRegressionMM` class in the `run` method.
 - We made very high sharpe ratio PnL with almost 0 drawdown.
 The profit for both product was almost the same, and we managed to maintain profit per round for both product until end of the competition.

-** Manual Trading Challenge**
+**Manual Trading Challege**
 Round 1 was on probability distribution and optimization, we misunderstood the problem missing the answer very badly.
 The size of potential from manual trading was way bigger than that of algorithmic trading, so we had a slow start and a long ladder to climb up.

 ### Round 2: OTC Trading